mark-watson/Java-AI-Book/manuscript/kgn.md

   [http://dbpedia.org/ontology/occupation]
 ~~~~~~~~

-Since the DBPedia queries are time consuming, we use the caching layer from the earlier chapter *Semantic Web*.
+Since the DBPedia queries are time consuming, we use the caching layer from the earlier chapter *Semantic Web* when making SPARQL queries to DBPedia.
 The cache is especially helpful during development when the same queries are repeatedly used for testing.

 The KGN user interface loop allows you to enter queries and see the results.
 There are two special options that you can enter instead of a query:

 - sparql - this will print out all SPARQL queries used to present results.
-After exerting this command the buffer of previous SPARQL queries is emptied.
+After entering this command the buffer of previous SPARQL queries is emptied.
 This option is useful for learning SPARQL and you might try pasting a few into the input field for the [public DBPedia SPARQL web app](http://dbpedia.org/sparql) and modifying them.
 - demo - this will randomly choose a sample query.

 ## UML Class Diagram for Example Application

-TBD
+The following UML Class Diagram for KGN shows you an overview of the Java classes we use and their public methods and fields.

 ![UML Class Diagram for KGN Example Application](images/kgn-uml.png)

 ## Implementation

+We will walk through the classes in the UML Class Diagram for KGN in alphabetical order except we will look at the main program in **KGN.java** last.

 {lang="java",linenos=on}
 ~~~~~~~~